vvaldersteins/ngx-svg/README.md

 mouseOverEvent: Is fired when mouse is moved over the container.
 (OUTPUT PARAMETER)
 mouseOutEvent: Is fired when mouse exits the container area.
 (OUTPUT PARAMETER)
 mouseMoveEvent: Is fired when mouse moves within the container area.
 (OUTPUT PARAMETER)
+onInitialize: Is fired when container element is created.
+Returns created container element.
+(OUTPUT PARAMETER)
 ```

 # Elements